University of the Highlands and Islands: Scholarships

 The Witherby Publishing Group Charitable Trust Scholarship provide scholarships and bursaries for students from rural backgrounds to attend the university.

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Student life

 Student Association

 The Highlands and Islands Students' Association (HISA) is based on Church Street in Inverness.
 They previously were based at the Executive Office on Ness Walk.
-HISA represents all higher and further education students across UHI and its 12 partners.
+HISA represents all higher and further education students across UHI and its 10 partners.
 HISA hosts events including Sports Day, Freshers, Student Elections, HISA Awards and Regional Council.
 All UHI students aged over 16 are automatically a member of HISA.
 The Union supports more than 60 clubs and societies.

 Student Accommodation

-Eight UHI campuses offer dedicated accommodation with more than 600 rooms.
+Eight UHI campuses offer accommodation with more than 600 rooms.

 Halls of Residence located on campuses include: